andrewsolomon/andrewsolomon.github.io/influence-google-search-results.md

 <img src="https://raw.githubusercontent.com/andrewsolomon/andrewsolomon.github.io/main/img/influence-google-search-results.jpg" width="400" alt="Influencing Google's search results">

-For some topics ([such as Perl](https://blog.geekuni.com/2021/05/google-vs-perl.html)), Google's search results are less than perfect.
+For some topics Google's search results are less than perfect.
+For example, [high-ranking technical pages on Perl are out of date](https://blog.geekuni.com/2021/05/google-vs-perl.html).
 If you want better search results, you need to tell Google what you'd like to see in its search index.
 How do you do that?

+## Cast your vote!

-Put the search term in question on a web page, and link it to the target page.
+Put the search term on a web page, and link it to the target page.

 For example, I'd like the search term "access file with perl" to present me with https://metacpan.org/pod/Path::Tiny.
 A link like this: